shahbaz-ali/miniBRS/docs/installation.md

 >**Windows:** If you are a windows user and you want to run Apache Airflow on windows platform, you would need extra housekeeping, For windows platform, you would need a Virtual Machine simulator like *VirtualBox* / *VMware* for running Linux on Windows or if you are using Windows 10 then you can use the **Windows Sub System For Linux** to have your airflow installed.
 In any case, the internet is yours go and find it :wink:

-### Steps
+Steps
+---
 It's good to have your ``workspace`` defined when you are working on multiple projects. we would start by defining a workspace for airflow projects and then create new airflow projects inside this workspace.
 Every project will be an independent installation with a python virtual environment configured for itself, with this we will be able to maintain separation of concern. without further ado let's get started...

+---
-1.  create a workspace in your ``home`` directory, simply create a *folder* named ``airflow_workspace``, it's this folder which is going to hold our airflow projects.
+* create a workspace in your ``home`` directory, simply create a *folder* named ``airflow_workspace``, it's this folder which is going to hold our airflow projects.
 In Linux simply issue the following command in you ``bash terminal`` with current working directory (``cwd``) as your ``home`` directory.

 ```bash
 ~$ mkdir airflow_workspace
 ```

+---
-2. Now, you have your workspace defined, let's now fetch the project from the ``GitLab`` repository.
-In order to fetch ``mini-BRS`` project from GitLab, you need to have ``git`` installed in your machine.
+* Now, you have your workspace defined, let's now fetch the project from the ``GitHub`` repository.
+In order to fetch ``miniBRS`` project from GitHub, you need to have ``git`` installed in your machine.
 To check if ``git`` is installed, run the below command in your terminal

 ```bash
 ~$ git version